Shoulder Pain Paulina Hills, MO

 • the brachial plexus nerves that allow for the brain and muscles to communicate with each other

-Optimal shoulder and movement health depends on every part of the system functioning well.
-Blood must flow freely to the shoulder keep oxygen levels and muscles strong and repair minor damage.
-The muscles strong enough to move and flexible enough to safely make those movements, the tendons connecting them to the bones must be intact and strong, the ligaments that attach our bones need to help support proper structure, and the nerves need to have a strong and secure connection to the brain.
-When any of these parts are not at optimal health, it often causes shoulder pain and movement problems.
-If if shoulder pain or poor shoulder movement is part of your daily life, contact Axes’ physical therapists for a no-risk, no-obligation injury screening.
+Proper shoulder strength, flexibility, and movement depends on every part of the system functioning well.
+Blood must flow freely to the shoulder maintain healthy soft tissue and stimulate the body’s natural healing processes.
+The muscles strong enough to move and flexible enough to safely make those movements, the tendons attaching bone and muscle must be intact and strong, the ligaments connecting bones need to help support proper structure, and the brain and shoulder need to have clear communication with each other.
+When any of these functions are not being carried out in a healthy way, it can lead to a disruption of the entire system, and anywhere from nagging to intense shoulder pain or loss of function.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, contact Axes’ physical therapists for a complimentary injury screening.

 Shoulder Pain Paulina Hills, MO | Injury Rehabilitation | Physical Therapy Near Paulina Hills